PavaoZ/sign-recog-api/README.md

 # sign-recog-api

 This repository is dedicated to the api for the sign language recognition api.

 Setup guide:

 1. Create virtual env
    python3 -m venv venv
-. venv/bin/activate
+   . venv/bin/activate or ./venv/Scripts/activate on windows

 2. Install packages:
    pip install -r requirements.txt

-3. flask run
+3. flask run or flask run --host=0.0.0.0 --port=5000 (the host is your ip, which you can get with ipconfig, while the port is your desired portt)